gchure/phd/docs/src/chapter_04/section_08_temperature.md

-## Fold-change dependence on temperature variation
+## Fold-change Dependence on Temperature Variation

 Unlike the identity of the carbon source, the temperature of the system is explicitly stated in @Eq:foldchange_simple and @Eq:growth_pact